 Generally, an acquisition finance package will involve both loans granted to the acquisition vehicle for acquisition of the target and loans granted to the target (post-acquisition) for refinancing of its existing indebtedness and financing of its activities.
 The prevailing practice in the Polish market is for bank lenders to insist on hedging arrangements to accompany the loan, usually in the form of interest-rate swaps and currency hedges (most loans continue to be granted in foreign currencies).

 Mezzanine financing is still not very popular in Poland, mainly because of the limited number of financing providers and a relatively high minimum financing threshold.
 It is extended mostly by private equity funds, including some dedicated Mezzanine funders; only a few banks offer the instrument.

-Mezzanine financing is typically used when a commercial bank has been denied financing due to the level of risk or insufficient asset coverage or when the financing obtained from a commercial bank is not sufficient to complete the relevant business goal.
+Mezzanine financing is typically used when a commercial bank has denied financing due to the level of risk or insufficient asset coverage or when the financing obtained from a commercial bank is not sufficient to complete the relevant business goal.